-1. News editors decide what to broadcast on television and what to print in newspapers.
+- 1. News editors decide what to broadcast on television and what to print in newspapers.
 What factors do you think influence these decisions?
-Do we become used to bad news, and would it be better if more good news was reported?

-2. Economic progress is often used to measure a country's success.
+Do we become used to bad news, and would it be better if more good news was reported? - 2.
+Economic progress is often used to measure a country's success.
 However, some people believe that other factors are more important.
 What other factors should also be considered when measuring a country's success?
 Do you think one factor is more important than others?

-3. Many people prefer to watch foreign films rather than locally produced films.
-Why could this be?Should governments give more financial support to local film industries?

-4. These days more fathers stay at home and take care of their children while mothers go out to work.
+- films.
+3. Many people prefer watch foreign films rather than locally produced to Why could be?Should film this governments give more financial support to local industries? - 4.
+These days more fathers stay at home and take care of their children while mothers go out to work.
 What could be the reasons for this?
-Do you think it is a positive or a negative development?

-5. Happiness is considered very important in life.
-Why is it difficult to define?
-What factors are important in achieving happiness?

-6. Many people decide on a career path early in their lives and keep to it.
-This, they argue, leads to a more satisfying working life.

-To what extent do you agree with this view?

-What other things can people do in order to have a satisfying working life?

-7. There are many different types of music in the world today.
+Do you think it is a positive or a negative development? - 5.
+Happiness considered life. is very important in Why difficult define? is it to What in achieving factors important happiness? are - 6.
+Many people decide on a career path early in their lives and keep to it.
+This, they argue, leads to a more satisfying working To what extent do you with this view? agree things satisfying What working life? other can people do in order to have a - 7.
+There are many different types of music in the world today.
 Why do we need music?
-Is the traditional music of a country more important than the international music that is heard everywhere nowadays?

-8. Nowadays the way many people interact with each other has changed because of technology.
+Is the traditional music of a country more important than the international music that is heard everywhere nowadays? - 8.
+Nowadays the way many people interact with each other has changed because of technology.
 In what ways has technology affected the types of relationships that people make?
 Has this been a positive or negative development?